Georgiana (1791 ship): EIC Voyage #2 (1798–1800)

 On 27 June 1798 Captain Henry Leigh acquired a letter of marque.
 On 21 August he sailed Georgiana from Falmouth for St Helena and the Cape of Good Hope.
 She arrived at St Helena on 26 October and then reached the Cape on 3 December.
 She was back at St Helena on 14 January 1799 and the Cape on 25 February.
 She was at False Bay on 18 May, the Cape on 14 June, and St Helena on 5 July.

 Georgiana shared with the garrison of St Helena and the East Indiaman Glatton in the proceeds from the capture of the Danish East Indiaman Copenhagen in July 1799.

 Between 21 September and 5 October Georgiana was cruising.
 She returned to St Helena on 6 October.
-She was at Trinidade on 27 October, and the Cape on 24 November, before returning to St Helena on 28 December.
+She was at Trindade on 27 October, and the Cape on 24 November, before returning to St Helena on 28 December.
 She then sailed for home, reaching Shannon on 9 April 1800 and Crookhaven on 13 May, before arriving at Deptford on 23 May.